Vizcaino13/Data-Analytics-Portfolio/README.md

 Hi,

 <br>
-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+This section is about me.
 <br>

 ## Table of contents